How to use Segment events to power Knock

 Getting started

-When using Segment as a Knock source, you also need to configure Knock as a Destination within Segment.
+When using Segment as a Knock source, you also need to configure Knock as a destination within Segment.
 This means you can use events coming through Segment to power actions in Knock, such as triggering a workflow.

 Configure a Knock destination in Segment